saibotsivad/pipe-transform-cli/README.md

 	echo words | bad-pipetransform --trim utf8 hex # => 776f7264730a

-> Note: Previously the module supported the `--trim` parameter.
-This
-> is no longer used, but adding it won't break anything.

 ## license

 Published and released under the [Very Open License](http://veryopenlicense.com)